It is very easy to achieve a smokeless fire without any special

 Some advises:

-- The smoke density meters light emitter and light receiver are normally
+- The Smoke Density Meter light emitter and light receiver are normally

 scavenged by sealing air to keep them free from soot.
 Therefore it would be

-- Check and clean the glasses of the smoke density meters light emitter and
+- Check and clean the glasses of the smoke density meter light emitter and

 the light receiver regularly.

-- The smoke density alarm should be overridden during the burners start and
+- The smoke density monitor alarm should be overridden during the burners

-stop sequences, since the opacity normally increases before the flame has
+start and stop sequences, since the opacity normally increases before the flame

 - Never adjust the O2 content all the way down to zero